 By Air: The most convenient way to reach Yogyakarta is by flying into Adisutjipto International Airport (JOG).
 This airport has regular flights from major Indonesian cities and some international destinations.

-From the airport, you can use a taxi or ride-hailing services like Grab or Bluebird Taxi to reach your accommodation.
+From the airport, you can use a taxi or ride-hailing app like Grab or Bluebird Taxi to reach your accommodation.
 The cost for a ride into the city center is approximately IDR 100,000 – 150,000 ($7 – $10 USD).

 By Train: If you prefer traveling by train, you can depart from Gambir Station (Stasiun Gambir) in Jakarta.
 The train journey to Yogyakarta takes about 8 hours and costs between IDR 250,000 – 500,000 ($17 – $35 USD) depending on the class of service.
 The main train station in Yogyakarta is Tugu Station, located in the city center.